 Your tank is fully cycled when it meets the below parameters:

-It typically takes 4-8 weeks for these figures to be achieved.
+It typically takes a week for these figures to be achieved.

 All looking good?
 If yes then congratulations!